LucestDail/notifier/README.md

     4-1.
 2020.
 7. 17.
 12:30(KR)
         4-1-1.
 Add
-                A. Basically function and utility, html, css has been created
+                A. Basically function and utility, html, css has been created 4-2.
+2020.
+7. 17.
+18:00(KR)
+        4-1-1.
+Add
+                A. some images, html, javascript and css code for make utility (it gonna be update soon, especially css)
 </pre></h3>
 <br>
 <h3><pre>